paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 (1) serving as the chief technology officer of the Department of Defense with the mission of advancing technology and innovation for the armed forces (and the Department);

-(2) establishing policies on, and supervising, all defense research and engineering, technology development, technology transition, appropriate prototyping activities, experimentation, and developmental testing activities and programs and unifying defense research and engineering efforts across the Department; and
+(2) establishing policies on, and supervising, all elements of the Department relating to defense research and engineering, technology development, technology transition, appropriate prototyping activities, experimentation, and developmental testing activities and programs and unifying defense research and engineering efforts and enhancing jointness across the Department;

-(3) serving as the principal advisor to the Secretary on all research, engineering, and technology development activities and programs in the Department.
+(3) serving as the principal advisor to the Secretary on all research, engineering, and technology development activities and programs in the Department;

+(4) directing the Secretaries of the military departments and the heads of all other elements of the Department with regard to matters for which the Under Secretary has responsibility; and

+(5) conducting developmental prototyping, designing and executing experiments of prototypes in the field to demonstrate operational relevance to address joint force capability gaps, and encouraging and supporting the rapid transition of technology from the research and development phase into operational use within the Department.

 **(c) Precedence in Department of Defense.—**